polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

 take so many extrinsic calls and compute for their results.
 We use weight to represent how much computations are needed for a runtime extrinsic.

-Some extrinsics has more computation and has a larger weight.
+Some extrinsics have more computation and therefore have a larger weight.
 If this extrinsic is included, then there is less capacity left to include other extrinsics in the block.
 This is further explained in the [Transaction Weight chapter](../learn-substrate/weight).